infradise/valkey_client/README.md

 👉 To browse Redis/Valkey data, you can use [Keyscope](https://keyscope.dev),
 a native JetBrains IDE plugin for managing and monitoring Redis/Valkey.

+👉 To access Redis/Valkey servers on Kubernetes, you can use [Visualkube Jet](https://jet.visualkube.com),
+a native JetBrains IDE plugin that supports one or more `Kubernetes` clusters.

 ## The Goal 🎯

 The Dart ecosystem needs a high-performance, actively maintained client for the next generation of in-memory databases.
 This package aims to be the standard Dart client for **Valkey (9.0.0+)** while maintaining full compatibility with **Redis (7.x+)**.